 In 1968, the state gave control of The Rocks to the Sydney Cove Redevelopment Authority, with the intention of demolishing the original buildings and re-developing them as high-density residential dwellings.
 In 1971, residents formed the Rocks Residents Group to oppose the plans.
 They felt that they would be forced out.
 They requested a Green ban from the Builder’s Labourers Federation and other unions.
 This launched the world-wide Green Bans movement.
 This was followed by a successful 8-year legal battle in the 1980s against development.

-In 2000 a massive $2 billion development on the 17 remaining hectares of the city’s remaining cargo docks (along the Hungary Mile renamed Barangaroo).
+In 2000 a massive $2 billion development on the 17 remaining hectares of the city’s remaining cargo docks (along the Hungary Mile renamed Barangaroo) was announced.